redhat-partner-solutions/crucible/README.md

 # Crucible: OpenShift 4 Management Cluster Seed Playbooks

 ## ❗ PROJECT SUNSET EFFECTIVE APRIL 5th ❗

-##### ❗ _Red Hat does not provide commercial support for the content of this repo.
+### ❗ _Red Hat does not provide commercial support for the content of this repo

 ```bash
 #############################################################################